 There are no hard and fast rules, but generally, three or four short sessions a week (about 10-15 minutes each) seem to work really well, to achieve significant gains.

 Some children will need to repeatedly go over what seems to be very basic work before moving on, in order to make real progress.
 Equally, some children need to be encouraged to move on.

 Parents should always follow the progress of their children in using Wordshark - encouraging them to try the recommended games (both for reading and spelling) and to move on through the word lists.

 Can Wordshark be used with more than one child?

 Yes.
-The program will allow you to set up user files for any number of students.
-They will each be able to work at their own level and keep their personal settings and a record of their progress.
+The program will allow you set up an account for each of your children.
+They will then be able to work at their own level and keep their personal settings and a record of their progress.